germangar/whook/README.md

 - Kucoin futures
 - Bitget futures
 - Coinex futures
+- Phemex futures (also Phemex testnet)
+- Bybit futures (also Bybit testnet)

 Hedge mode is not supported.
-I'm only using one side mode.
+I'm only using one-side mode.

 ### ALERT SYNTAX ###